wp-plugins/ipu-chart/readme.txt

 * Create bar, pie and line charts
 * Enter the csv data directy in you blog or page
 * Load csv data from a remote location
-* Create multiple views of the csv data.
+* Create multiple views of the csv data
+* Animated tooltip for chart details (see screenshots)
 * Define colors and number formats of the chart
-* Create an additional table view of the csv data.
+* Create an additional table view of the csv data

 **Usage**